withoutboats/kudzu/README.md

   skiplist (that is, every lane will always be a subset of the lane below it).

-Lookup accesses are performed by simply searching through the skiplist using Relaxed loads, with no locking or coordination.
+Lookup accesses are performed by simply searching through the skiplist without any attempt to acquire locks.

 Inserts are performed by finding the location to insert and performing a CAS on the pointers in each lane that the node will be inserted to.
 If the CAS fails